joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/06/28/briefing/prigozhin-belarus-russia-greece.html?searchResultPosition=1

 **The M.T.A.
 Does Not Have a Property Empire**\
-`The authority owns some real estate, but a lot less than people think.`\
+`The authority owns some real estate, but a lot less than people may think.`\
 https://nytimes.com/2023/06/28/nyregion/mta-real-estate.html?searchResultPosition=2

 **German Defense Minister Vows Stronger Geopolitical Role Ahead of U.S. Visit**\